ngocdung03/codecademy-machine-learning/README.md

-"# Codecademy - Learn the Basics of Machine Learning" Applying Python for building machine learning models.
+# Codecademy - Learn the Basics of Machine Learning
+ Applying Python for building machine learning models.
 ### 1. Linear Regression
  Given a set of points, find a line that fits the data best.